What spark of art yonder lies?

 The flicker that catches my eye, can be a number of qualities in my surroundings: a composition (the shapes in the scene), the atmospherics (light and dark), and colours and textures.

-Sometimes it's a particular thing, such as a tree that's intriguing, spectacular, or unique.
+Sometimes it's a particular thing that fascinates and beguiles me, such as an intriguing, spectacular, or unique tree.

-Often, something just says 'paint me' and then I have to figure out what that something is.
+Something says 'paint me' and I have to figure out exactly what that something is.